Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/tiles/forum.md

 category: ''
 intro: We would like to see every school in Cumbria engaged in environmental activities but know that starting out can be daunting.
-Through the eco-connections hub we want to link the plethora of experience available within our local community, connect schools to support each other, provide best case examples of initiatives happening across the county, create an information portal and a calendar of events.
+Through the eco-connections hub we want to link the plethora of experience available within our local community and connect schools to support each other.
+We also want to provide best case examples of initiatives happening across the county and create an information portal with a calendar of events.
 We will do the hard research work for you so that you can get on with the action.
 image: ''

 ---